Sulphur Springs, Iowa

 Sulphur Springs is an unincorporated community in Buena Vista County, located in the U.S. state of Iowa.

 History

-Sulphur Springs' population was 55 in 1902, and 115 in 1925.
+Sulphur Springs' population was 85 in 1900, and 115 in 1925.
+The population was 50 in 1940.

 Geography

 The village is located between Storm Lake and Newell, 6 km east of U.S. Route 71.
 A grain elevator complex owned by a farmers' cooperative is in Sulphur Springs, located on the Canadian National Railway mainline from Chicago to Sioux City, which runs through Sulphur Springs.